 Support Through the Semester

+Please review the many student resources available.
 During the semester, students having academic issues are encouraged to contact the department and/or program advisor who may be able to assist.
 Please call the department office at 516.686.3803 to schedule an in-person or phone appointment to discuss any issue.
-In addition, the Advising and Enrichment Center offers many valuable resources to help students in specific course subjects and in developing study and test-taking skills.
+In addition, the Advising and Enrichment Center offers many additional resources to help students in specific course subjects and in developing study and test-taking skills.

 Communicating with Instructors and Advisors

 It is your responsibility to be aware of the academic calendar.
+The NYIT attendance policy can be found in the Academic Catalog.
 Students are expected to begin attending class as soon as the semester starts and to start logging on the first week on online courses.
 Instructors are asked to submit attendance records to the registrar after the end of the second week of class.
-Students who don't attend or interact online during that time period are marked "never attended' and their registration is cancelled.
+Students who don't interact online during that time period are marked "never attended' and their registration is cancelled.

 Academic Probation and Dismissal

-Our program follows all NYIT undergraduate policies which can be found here.
+Our program follows all of the NYIT undergraduate policies.

 During the last two semesters of enrollment in the BS Health Sciences program, students enroll in Senior Practicum I and II, which is run by the department in conjunction with NYIT Career Services.
 These courses involve completing an internship each semester at a site of one's choice.
 You attend a mandatory orientation session the semester before beginning your internship, in which the course instructor and Career Services personnel explain what must be done to secure a site where you may work in a paid or volunteer position, at least 60 hours each semester.
 In addition, you meet for Practicum I and II to reflect on your experiences, as well as participate in integral projects and tasks that promote professional behavior.